Wizzpert07/Wizzpert-agents/examples/avatar_agents/bithuman/README.md

 This example integrates BitHuman directly within the agent worker process:
 - Audio from the agent is routed to the BitHuman runtime
 - The BitHuman SDK processes the audio to generate realistic animations
-- Synchronized audio and video are published to the LiveKit room
+- Synchronized audio and video are published to the wizzpert room

 For more information about BitHuman SDK, refer to the [official documentation](https://docs.bithuman.io/api-reference/sdk/quick-start).